 Carpet beetles are a common household pest that can cause damage to fabrics, furniture, and even stored food.
 These tiny insects are often unnoticed until they have already established an infestation.
+What causes carpet beetles is usually a combination of natural materials, hidden dust, and easy access into the home, which creates the perfect environment for them to feed and reproduce.
 Understanding what attracts carpet beetles to a home and how they develop can help homeowners take preventative measures to keep them away.
 Identifying the causes of carpet beetles and eliminating their food sources is key to protecting carpets, upholstery, and other materials from damage.

 The Lifecycle of Carpet Beetles